Nifrec/eser/README.md

        Egbert Rijke's book 145 T12.3.5 P145).
     3. Two elements in `AsType S D` are equal iff their elements are equal and their normality proofs are equal (this may need a lemma).
-    4. Proofs of normality are hProps (this needs a lemma but is obivous).
+    4. Proofs of normality are hProps (this needs a lemma but is obvious).
     5. Element equality is also an hProp by 1-2-3, since `A` is an hSet and the elements live in `A`.